Unit testing JavaScript Applications - Part 3 (Vue components)

 We can define the test cases as follows:

-• logical execution flows: it doesn’t have any conditional statements or expressions in the templates or scripts section, so we can skip this.
+would not stub the component.
+We would need to explicitly stub it out ourselves. - logical execution flows: it doesn’t have any conditional statements or expressions in the templates or scripts section, so we can skip this.

 import Header from './Header.vue';